storefront-x/storefront-x/docs/cookbook/create-new-module.md

 ## With command

-You can use our own command `yarn/npm sfx make module` to create new module.
+You can use our own command `yarn sfx make module` to create new module.
 You will be presented with prompts to choose directory, module name, license, description and module access.

 Once module with `package.json` is created you can continue to section [Enable module in config](/cookbook/create-new-module.html#enable-module-in-config)